-Pediatric defibrillation is supported in this submission with an animal study (discussed in the Pre-Clinical section above) for the biphasic waveform energy of 50 J and a postmarket surveillance study for Pediatric AED use.
+Pediatric defibrillation is supported in this submission with an animal study (discussed in the Pre-Clinical section above) for the biphasic waveform energy of 50 J3 and a postmarket surveillance study for Pediatric AED use8.

-Postmarket Surveillance Study of Pediatric AED Use
+Postmarket Surveillance Study of Pediatric AED Use8

 The objective of the post-market surveillance study was to confirm that certain adult AEDs with shock intensity attenuation could be used safely and effectively in the pediatric population.
 The study population was infants and children less than 8 years of age or under 55 lbs.
-The HeartStart FR2 Defibrillator is a predecessor to the HeartStart OnSite and Home Defibrillators.
-Data from these defibrillators are applicable to the safety and effectiveness of the HeartStart OnSite and Home Defibrillators.
+This study was conducted on predecessor devices (the HeartStart FR2 Defibrillator and the HeartStart OnSite Defibrillator) to the FRx AED.
+Data from both defibrillators used in this study are applicable to the safety and effectiveness of the FRx AED.

-Study Design: This prospective, observational, post-market surveillance study included the Philips FR2 AED and Pediatric Attenuated Electrodes and the HeartStart OnSite AED with attenuation pads cartridge.
-Data from the FR2 are applicable to the consideration of the safety and effectiveness of the OnSite and Home AEDs because the OnSite and Home AEDs use the same principles for its SMART biphasic therapy waveform and PAS patient analysis algorithm.
+Study Design: This prospective, observational, post-market surveillance study included the Philips FR2 AED and Pediatric Attenuated Electrodes, the HeartStart OnSite AED with attenuation pads cartridge, and the HeartStart FRx AED with its infant/child key accessory and corresponding pads.
+Data from the FR2 and OnSite are applicable to the consideration of the safety and effectiveness of the FRx because the FRx AED uses the same principles for its SMART biphasic therapy waveform and PAS patient analysis algorithm.
+The study was conducted under local IRB approval.

 Results: Through September 2004, there were 26 confirmed pediatric-use cases: 25 uses of the FR2 and 1 use of the OnSite.
 There were 18 US uses and eight (8) uses outside the US.
-There were 12 males, 11 females, and in three (3) cases the gender was not reported.
+There were 12 males, 11 females and in three (3) cases the gender was not reported.
 The median age was 2 years.
 The users were predominately EMS personnel or health care professionals (n=24).
 Most arrests occurred at home (n=16).